michaladamiak/michaladamiak/README.md

 ### Mood

-The App takes an image of the user that gets analyzed by GPT Computer Vision API.
+The App takes an image of the user that gets analyzed by DALL-E Computer Vision API.
 Assistant is asked to recommend a song appropriate for the user's mood.
 Then the song is automatically opened in Spotify Web Player.

 [Code](https://github.com/michaladamiak/mood/blob/main/mood.py)